-- STEP 3: Enter the path and filename of the firmware image file in the Software File Name field or click the Browse button to locate the image file. - STEP 4: Click the Update Software button once to upload and install the file.
+- STEP 1: Obtain an updated software image file from your ISP. - STEP 2: Enter the path to the image file location in the box below or click the Choose File button to locate the image file. - STEP 3: Click the Update Software button once to upload and install the file.

-NOTE1: The update process will take about 2 minutes to complete.
+NOTE: The update process will take about 2 minutes to complete.
 The device will reboot and the browser window will refresh to the default screen upon successful installation.
 It is recommended that you compare the Software Version on the Device Information screen with the firmware version installed, to confirm the installation was successful.